ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-eth-mqtt-gw/overview.md

 sidebar_label: Product Overview
 ---

-import RkBottomNav from '@site/src/components/Document/BottomNav'

 # Meshtastic WisMesh Ethernet MQTT Gateway

 Thank you for choosing **WisMesh Ethernet MQTT Gateway** in your awesome IoT Project! 🎉 To help you get started, we have provided you with all the necessary documentation for your product.

-<a href="https://meshtastic.org/" target="_blank">Meshtastic</a> is an Open Source initiative aimed at building an off-grid, decentralized mesh network.
+[Meshtastic](https://meshtastic.org/) is an Open Source initiative aimed at building an off-grid, decentralized mesh network.
 Designed to operate on affordable, low-power devices.

 This network is especially vital in scenarios where traditional communication systems fail, such as during disasters.
 Empowering individuals and groups within the HAM radio community and beyond, Meshtastic ensures connectivity when it's needed most.